Barrister

 • commercial law:

-• bankruptcy/insolvency law: acting for trustees in bankruptcy, administrators, receivers and managers – Supreme Courts of Victoria, South Australia and Tasmania, as well as parties resisting bankruptcy, bankrupts (discharged and undischarged) and insolvent companies in the Federal Circuit Court and the Federal Court; acting in family law property proceedings where a spouse is a bankrupt in the Federal Circuit Court and the trustee in bankruptcy is a party to the proceeding; acting in wills and estate matters where a beneficiary is a bankrupt;
+• bankruptcy/insolvency law: acting for and against trustees in bankruptcy, administrators, receivers and managers – Supreme Courts of Victoria, South Australia and Tasmania, as well as parties resisting bankruptcy, bankrupts (discharged and undischarged) and former directors of insolvent companies in the Federal Circuit Court, the Federal Circuit and Family Court of Australia (Division 1) and the Federal Court; acting in family law property proceedings where a spouse is a bankrupt in the Federal Circuit Court and the Federal Circuit and Family Court (Division 1) and a trustee in bankruptcy and/or the liquidator is a party to the proceeding; acting in wills and estate matters where a beneficiary is a bankrupt;

-• building and construction: Victorian Civil and Administrative Tribunal, Supreme Court of Victoria and the Court of Appeal (Victoria);
+• building and construction: Building and Property List, Victorian Civil and Administrative Tribunal, Supreme Court of Victoria and the Court of Appeal (Victoria) – Domestic Building Contracts Act 1995 (Vic) and Building Act 1993 (Vic);

 • contractual disputes: County Court of Victoria, Supreme Court of Victoria and the Court of Appeal (Victoria);